Table of Contents

 The Profile Builder Pro plugin takes the guesswork out of how to build a website with user accounts in WordPress.

-You can create different pages to allow users to create and manage their user accounts and configure security options to fight off registration spam.
+As you can see, I created different pages to allow users to create and manage their user accounts and configured security options to fight off registration spam.
 And, to take things to the next level, the plugin lets you create a member directory, restrict content, set up redirects as well as customize the emails you send your users.

 Profile Builder Pro

-It’s an all-around WordPress user management plugin for anyone looking for ways on how to build a website with user accounts in WordPress.
+It’s an all-around WordPress user management plugin for anyone looking to build a website with user accounts and profiles in WordPress.

-Do you still have any questions about how to build a website with user accounts?
-Let us know in the comments section and we’ll do our best to help out!
+Do you still have any questions about making a website with user accounts?
+Let me know in the comments section and I’ll do my best to help out!